hemanthchebiyam/Reinforcement-Learning/ValueIteration/README.md

 ## Task 2
 I have implemented the value iteration algorithm to find the optimal policy.
 In this case, the agent will select actions that will provide maximum future discounted rewards.
-I have report the optimal policy.
+The optimal policy is printed.

 ![image](/resources/image.png)